ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/gdb.md

 ## Dependencies

+0. Make sure you've connected your Development Kit: USB port J2 on the board

 1. You'll need to install OpenOCD.
 Installation instructions vary depending on your OS.

 2. Install the [cortex-debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) extension in VS code.
 Head to the extensions marketplace and search for